 Gin Rummy or Checkers Artificial Intelligence — step beyond creating the game and make a computer player starting with simple heuristics and algorithms like mini-max

-Massive Tower Defense — organize an object-oriented codebase with with thousands of lines of code, making it easy to add new levels and features
+Massive Tower Defense — organize an object-oriented codebase with thousands of lines of code, making it easy to add new levels and features.

 Is this right for me?

-It’s ok if your son or daughter doesn’t have any coding experience, we can start right at the beginning whether the student is 8 years-old or in high school.
+It’s okay if your son or daughter has no coding experience: we can start right at the beginning, whether the student is eight years old or in high school.
 These students start with our Coding Fundamentals Track first, advancing at whatever pace they can handle.

-The majority of our Computer Science Track students have been coding for a while and are more advanced than their peers.
+Most of our Computer Science Track students are experienced at software engineering and are more advanced than their peers.
 We excel at challenging at the perfect pace, so we don’t assume too much knowledge, instead letting students show what they are capable of during the early coding exercises.